Horn Response, Hiss and Equalization

 S/N ratio and Hiss

-Hiss is a low-level noise often noticeable in high-sensitivity components in relation to the S/N (Signal-Noise) ratio of the system.
+Hiss is a low-level noise often noticeable in high-sensitivity components related to the system’s signal-to-noise (S/N) ratio.

-A common concern when comparing horns, especially regarding EQ usage, is increased hiss.
+A common concern when comparing horns, especially regarding EQ use, is increased hiss.

-It might seem that extensive EQ required for some horns, compared to others, along with the gain adjustments needed to achieve a flat response, would exacerbate hiss, reduce the signal-to-noise ratio (S/N ratio), or even consume more power.
+It might seem that extensive EQ adjustments, along with the gain changes needed to achieve a flat response,

 However, this vision is partial.
 Here’s why: